jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 - Control key to toggle mouse zoom target between pointer / playhead.

-- Drag and Drop from Timeline to Monitor.
+- Drag and Drop from Timeline to Monitor. **coming 2.26**

-- Mouse Scroll horizontal  speed preference.
+- Mouse Scroll horizontal speed preference. **coming 2.26**

 ### GPU utilization

-* Enable GPU decoding for playback on AMD and later for NVidia cards.
+* Enable GPU decoding for playback on AMD and later for NVidia cards. **coming 2.26 for AMD cards**

 ### GTK 4 port